 Think of a living trust like a “safe” that holds all your assets, real properties, and accounts.
 With a trust, you can name people you trust to manage or distribute your assets when you pass away.
 With a living trust, your family can skip probate entirely.
 The process of sorting out your assets is completely private if you have a living trust.
 But if you only had a will, your assets will have to go through probate, which become public record.

 If you have a living trust, you can easily protect any of your real estate by taking title to the property in the name of the trust (instead of taking title with your own name).

 Example: Kevin Lee just bought a vacation home and wants to make sure that his new home is funded into his living trust.
 Kevin wants his son to inherit the home one day.

 Instead of taking title on the deed as “Kevin Lee,” he instead names the owner as his living trust, which is “The Lee Family Trust."
 Now, Kevin sleeps well at night knowing that his son's inheritance is safe.

 Protect Your Home by Creating a Living Trust Today

 If you don't have a living trust, your dream of leaving your home to your kids might not happen.
-Our experienced estate planning attorneys can help you create a custom plan to make sure that your loved ones get their inheritance.
+Amity Law Group's experienced estate planning attorneys can help you create a custom plan to make sure that your loved ones get their inheritance.
 Schedule a free planning session by calling (626) 307-2800 or click the button below.